Robin Hammond / W. Eugene Smith Grant 2013

 Much like the Armistice signed 100 years ago which could not prevent the nearly 300 wars which have taken place since, Human Rights in modern history has not seen a particular decline of violations.

-From our November 25th Prescription .072 which spoke of the International Day for the Elimination of Violence Against Women, we have counted down to Human Rights Day.
+From November 25th’s International Day for the Elimination of Violence Against Women, we have counted down to Human Rights Day.
 Today we revisit some features and artists who have created in Resistance, Rebellion, and in the Struggle for Human Rights.

 Nikos Economopoulos, In The Balkans Political meeting.
 Yozgat, Turkey.
 1990. © Nikos Economopoulos, Magnum Photos